18F/handbook/pages/about-us/tts-consulting/operations/conduct-and-norms.md

 cspell: ignore backchannel, Gchat, backchanneling
 ---

-At TTSC, we follow various policies and practices to foster an open and inclusive community.
-In everything we do as a distributed team, we strive to create a work environment that encourages collaboration — both with our partners and each other.
+At TTSC, we follow various policies and practices.
+In everything we do, we strive to create a work environment that encourages collaboration — both with our partners and each other.

 In general, err on the side of over-communication, such as by asking clarifying questions and restating information to confirm understanding.